Maternal mortality is rising. This startup supports women through childbirth and beyond

 Each box contains educational materials to help new mothers identify what’s considered “normal” and what might need medical attention.
 They also can include wellness and fitness products for help with common issues, such as the separation of abdominal muscles or weakening of the pelvic floor.
 Westervelt worked with a panel of researchers and practitioners to develop this content and curate products, including lactation consultants and perinatal physical therapists.
 And when possible, she sources products from small businesses owned by women and people of color.
 “Our priority is picking the best products on the market,” says Westervelt.
 “We’re also helping to support brands that specialize in creating these products by connecting with the women who need them.”

 As she was developing these boxes, Westervelt was influenced by the research on “matrescence,” an anthropological term that refers to how a woman’s identity changes when she becomes a mother.
 It was coined in the 1970s by medical anthropologist Dana Raphael, but never really became widely known in mainstream culture.
 Over the last decade, Aurélie Athan, a reproductive psychologist at Columbia University, has been working to bring it back into the public consciousness.
-“It’s a concept that has parallels in adolescence, which is something that is widely understood in our culture,” says Westerfelt.
+“It’s a concept that has parallels in adolescence, which is something that is widely understood in our culture,” says Westervelt.
 “We accept that when a child becomes an adult, their bodies change but so does their entire relationship to the world, and it’s a process of transformation that takes years.
 The same is actually true when a person gives birth.
 And yet we don’t seem to recognize that.”

 In some ways, it’s not particularly surprising that matrescence hasn’t been rigorously studied.
 Researchers have documented a persistent gender bias in health care, in which doctors don’t treat women’s pain as seriously as men’s, and women’s health issues aren’t researched as thoroughly as men’s—including how pregnant women would respond to the COVID-19 vaccine.
 But Athan says things are slowly beginning to change.
 “There’s been growing awareness about postpartum depression and maternal mental health screening,” she says.
 “Then there was the #MeToo movement, where women insisted that people take their voices seriously.”